 - Improve appetite

 - Improve quality of sleep

-There are different type of common anti-depressant medicines available.
-For example, there is fluoxetine, citalopram, bupropion and sertraline.
-While each of these medications work well, they each may produce different side effects.
+There are different types of standard anti-depressant medicines available.
+For example, there is fluoxetine, citalopram, bupropion, and sertraline.
+While each of these medications works well, they each may produce different side effects.
 Some of these may be very disruptive to a person’s life.